cartigli/vault/xsorted()/VI ML/VI Deep ML/Network Architecture.md

 Activation
 If we only had weights and biases between these neurons without non-linear activation functions, we'd only ever find linear models.
 I recommend going back to the TensorFlow model and giving it a function of $x^2$ or something.
 It panics and has no means to derive representation for, much less find the minimum of, a non-linear function.
 Modern networks utilizes non-linear functions for adjustments of weights and biases.
-This allows the adjustments of the weights and biases which take advantage and utilize non-linear functions.
 In this way, the model, or network, can derive complicated patterns and complex functions, unlike our previous model with TensorFlow.
 This is genius and incredible but it also means for every calculation of the gradient through the network, these non-linear activation functions must be calculated in reverse to determine the gradient of the loss with respect to the weights upstream of said activation functions.
 It's just hard, there's nothing else to it.

 ```tikz
 \begin{document}
 \begin{tikzpicture}